Left untreated, PAD can lead to amputation

 Don’t ignore nighttime leg pain

-Aches and pains from PAD are the result of narrowed, hardened arteries in the legs, limiting blood flow to your legs and feet.
+Aches and pains from PAD are the result of narrowed, hardened Arteries are blood vessels that carry blood to your heart and other parts of your body. in the legs, limiting blood flow to your legs and feet.
 With CLI, the obstructed blood flow is so considerable and widespread that nighttime pain attacks in your legs or feet can last minutes to hours long.20

 Leg pain could be a sign of something worse